Table of Contents

 Etiology and Pathogenesis

 The most commonly known genetic mutation associated with clinically significant alpha-1 antitrypsin deficiency is the PiZ variant.
-Individuals with 2 copies of the Z allele are known to exhibit clinical manifestations, as only up to 10 % of the needed functional alpha-1 antitrypsin are produced.
+Individuals with 2 copies of the Z allele are known to exhibit clinical manifestations, as only up to 10% of the needed functional alpha-1 antitrypsin is produced.
 The same manifestations are sometimes present in homozygous individuals with the PiMZ variant because the allele acts in a dominant fashion and does not need a duplicate allele copy to exert its effects.
 Some individuals with clinically manifesting alpha-1 antitrypsin deficiency may also have the PiS variant.
 This disorder can present early in life and is frequently diagnosed among young children and infants with liver disease.

 The mutation in the gene causes an abnormal folding of the alpha-1 antitrypsin protein.
 The resulting abnormality in structure leads to an impairment in the mobility of the glycoprotein out from the secretory cell such as the hepatocytes.
 A single amino acid replacement (Glu342 to Lys342) in the chain is the cause of this impairment.
-The defective protein, alpha-1-AT Z, is then retained and accumulated in the endoplasmic reticulum as it fails to move on to the Golgi apparatus.
+The defective protein, alpha-1-AT Z, is then retained and accumulated in the endoplasmic reticulum, as it fails to move on to the Golgi apparatus.
 A deficiency of glycoprotein follows.

 Aside from the impaired production of alpha-1 antitrypsin in the sera, point mutations in the gene ultimately lead to the damage of hepatocytes as the accumulated alpha-1-AT Z polymerizes and aggregates to cause liver inflammation.
 Many researchers have also theorized that this gain of toxic mechanism also predisposes the individual to liver cancer, as mitochondria tend to lose their function.